 While Disney transportation is available to anyone visiting Walt Disney World, it offers a considerable advantage for resort guests.
 Being able to hop on a bus, at the very least, on your way to the parks is a huge convenience.

 You won’t have to worry about where you are going, how you will get there, rely on GPS, or anything else that comes along when traveling.
-Instead, you can locate the bus stop nearest your room and wait on the next bus for your preferred park.
+Instead, you can locate the bus stop nearest your room and wait on the next bus to your preferred park.

 #2 Early Theme Park Entry